loderunner/scrt/docs/guide/configuration.md

+---
+description: Learn to configure scrt, a command-line secret manager for developers, sysadmins and devops.
+Use configuration files and environment variables to configure scrt for usage in your projects.
+---

 # Configuration

 Repeating the global options each time the `scrt` command is invoked can be verbose.
 Also, some options — like the store password — shouldn't be used on the command line on a shared computer, to avoid security issues.